LearnersGuild/learnathon/instructions-facilitator.md

 1. Focus on procedure: optimize the logic behind any solution before writing any code.
 1. Focus on collaboration: pairs optimize for equal contribution.
 1. Focus on persistence: get through as many objectives as possible.

+#### Run Final Challenge Attempt

+The last thing Players do is to make a final solo attempt at the challenge.

+Make sure that all Players are well informed of the timeline.

 #### Wrap Up